by Emma Ware

 What does December mean to you?
 Has the meaning changed over the years?
-Do you remember it as a time of great anticipation?
-Celebrating Christmas with family and friends, baking cookies, wrapping presents, caroling in your neighborhood?
+Do you remember celebrating Christmas with family and friends, baking cookies, wrapping presents, caroling in your neighborhood?

 Follow The Terrific Twelve

-- Begin with a list, then prioritize the list.
+- Begin with a list of to-do items, then prioritize the list.

 - Plan your day around the items on your list.
 That automatically reduces stress.